folio-org/folio-org.github.io/guides/rename-module.md

 Among other things, this gets the initial base Sonar coverage scan.

 This will need temporary loosening of the GitHub Settings, to push directly to master branch.
+Otherwise doing it in a pull request will report failure messages in the Sonar stage, because there is no base scan (subsequent PRs would be okay).

 ## Adjust Lokalise configuration